dognotdog/ptpwebcam/README.md

 #### Zoom workaround

+ Zoom version 5.1.1 and newer no longer has library validation issues.
+For older versions that do not show the plugin codesigning can be disabled:
 `codesign --remove-signature /Applications/zoom.us.app`

 #### Skype workaround

+Skype version 8.62.0.85 and newer no longer has library validation issues, and work out of the box.

-Skype has several helper apps inside its application bundle that might need code signing disabled.
+Older versions of Skype have several helper apps inside its application bundle that might need code signing disabled.

 ```
 codesign --remove-signature /Applications/Skype.app